treffynnon/sqlstyle.guide/README.md

 ## Projects known to be implementing the guide

-If your project uses this styleguide and you'd like to be mentioned in this readme then please open a pull request adding it below in alphabetical order.
+If your project uses this styleguide and you'd like to be mentioned in this readme then please open a pull request adding it below in alphabetical order with a URL and short description.

 * [Stock Talk](https://github.com/nigelgilbert/stock-talk) - a realtime dashboard that displays the stock data of the most Tweeted Nasdaq companies.

+## Notable forks of the guide

+These are based on, but deviate in some way from sqlstyle.guide.

+If you have forked this styleguide and you'd like to be mentioned in this readme then please open a pull request adding it below in alphabetical order with a URL and short description of your deviance.

+* [Lumos Labs](https://github.com/lumoslabs/sqlstyle.guide) - removed the river, Redshift, etc. [www](http://engineering.lumosity.com/sqlstyle.guide)

 [md-lang]: http://daringfireball.net/projects/markdown/
 [jekyll]: http://jekyllrb.com/